How to Travel the Cook Islands on a Budget: It’s Possible!

 It costs around $15 a day to rent a scooter, or $7 for a bicycle.
 On an island that’s so quiet, you don’t have to worry about traffic and accidents — this is a place where everyone goes slow.

-It’s far easier to eat on a budget in Rarotonga than it is in Aitutaki, thanks to the street food carts and night markets you can find dotted around the island.
-Look for small shacks selling fish sandwiches by the side of the road for the best bargains, and if there’s a queue of locals outside, it’s a sign it’ll be delicious.
+It’s far easier to eat on a budget in Rarotonga than it is in Aitutaki, thanks to an abundance of street food carts and night markets.
+Yes, even the Cook Islands has street food!
+As you navigate the island, look out for small shacks selling fish sandwiches by the side of the road.
+If there’s a queue of locals outside, you’ve found yourself a delicious lunch for a bargain price.

 If you spend any time in Avarua, the row of shacks pictured above is the place to be for enormous seafood platters for $7-10.
 They’re located alongside the lagoon close to the market and have tons of options.

-If you’re on a strict budget and don’t want to spend much money on activities, there’s plenty to keep you busy on the island for free.
-Sunbathing on the beach is, of course, what most people come to the Cook Islands for and most guesthouses will have snorkels you can use out in the lagoon, too.
+If you’re on a strict budget and don’t want to spend much money on activities, there’s plenty to keep you busy on the islands for free.
+Sunbathing on the beach is, of course, what most people come to the Cook Islands for and most guesthouses will have snorkels you can borrow to use out in the lagoon, too.

 The centre of Rarotonga is all about the mountains, giving you tons of options to hike up to viewpoints all over the island.
 While you should hire a guide if you want to walk across the centre of the island — you can do this through your accommodation — it’s not necessary if you just want to get up high.
 Some of the easier (2-3 hour round trip) hikes are the Wigmore Falls track, the Avana Valley track, and the Raemaru track.